teaql/teaql-quick-start/quick-start/.ipynb_checkpoints/function-patten-checkpoint.md

 ### NEW YEAR IS COMING ###

 Presume a scene, New year is coming, so each kid in this community will grow one year older.
-in order to complete this **Transaction**, there is need to create a new calss.
+in order to complete this, there is need to create a new calss.
 Details are as follows